Norma-Forero/Coevol/GMCT.md

-# GMCT, pathogen host - coevolution risk prediction
+# GMCT, pathogen- host and risk prediction
 Tag: #Manuscript

 Journal : Trends in ecology and evolution